-Something I heard Marcus Samuelsson read aloud from his memoir, “Yes, Chef”, struck a chord with me.
-He said his first food memory is associated not with a taste but with a smell – his grandmother’s home.
-I am paraphrasing here – I listened to the audio book and have no print version to confirm his exact words – but that was the gist of it.
-His memory immediately got me to thinking about my own earliest memories of food.
+Something I heard Marcus Samuelsson read aloud from his memoir Yes, Chef struck a chord with me.
+His first food memory is associated not with a taste but with a smell.
+I am paraphrasing here, but the gist of it was the armoas of his grandmother’s home brought him back to the beginning.

 I am sure I ate my first poached egg with my grandfather, but only after a lesson on how to do it just right.
-Tear up a piece of bread, place a dab of butter on top, and then lay the poached egg over the butter to melt.
+Tear up a piece of bread, place a dab of butter on top, and place the poached egg over the butter to melt.

-I would eat those torn up, egg-soaked pieces of bread with their crusts on, but there was no way I was eating bread with crusts with my other grandpa.
-He threatened bread crusts put hair on your chest, and I was just not down with that.
+I would eat those torn, egg-soaked pieces of bread with their crusts on, but there was no way I was eating bread with crusts with my other grandpa.
+He informed me that bread crusts put hair on your chest, and I was just not down with that.

-- 1½ cups almonds
+1 1/2 cups almonds

-- ½ cup shredded coconut
+1/2 cup shredded coconut

-- 20 dried apricots (roughly ¾ to 1 cup), possibly more
+approximately 20 dried apricots (roughly 3/4 to 1 cup)

 1 teaspoon cinnamon

-- ⅛ teaspoon cardamon
+1/8 teaspoon cardamon

-- ⅛ teaspoon ginger
+1/8 teaspoon ginger

 - Add the coconut and the apricots and continue processing.